Billy Zane as Caledon “Cal” Hockley, pompous heir to a Pittsburgh steel fortune

 As part of this luxurious upper crust, Cal feels no sympathy for steerage passenger Jack, who lives among the rats down below.
 It naturally comes as a great blow to Cal that, despite his immense wealth and the promises of an elegant lifestyle, Rose opts for the starving artist.
-Cuckolded by Rose, Cal even passes up his chance to be in a comfortable lifeboat – one that doesn’t swamp – out of his remaining love for her, even if it is misogynistic and misguided.
-Of course, Cal is still so vindictively ruthless that he even has Jack – who, as a third class male passenger, has the least likely rate of survival anyway – chained belowdecks to ensure his death.
-That’s such a dick move you almost have to respect it.
+Cuckolded by Rose, Cal even passes up his chance to be in a comfortable lifeboat—one that doesn’t swamp—out of his remaining, if misogynistic and misguided, sense of “love”.
+Of course, Cal is still so vindictively ruthless that he even has Jack—who, as a third class male passenger, has the least likely rate of survival anyway—chained belowdecks to ensure his death.
 Of course, Jack is freed by Rose, but… you know, he still dies.

 As Cal says with a smirk, a lot of people will die, but…